Blendify/blender-manual/blender_docs/manual/advanced/app_templates.rst

 When there are no templates found the menu will not be displayed on the splash screen.

-New application-templates can be installed from the file menu.
+New application-templates can be installed from the :ref:`topbar-app_menu`.

 If you would like to keep the current application-template active on restarting Blender, save your preferences.